 Each company must appoint a public oﬃcer who is responsible for lodging the company’s tax return.
 Directors of the company are responsible for ensuring that appropriate accounting records are kept and returns are lodged.
 Permanent establishments in Australia are required to keep separate accounting records if their Australian turnover exceeds A$2 million.

-Companies generally pay quarterly instalments toward their eventual tax liability.
-This is calculated by applying the instalment rate (given by the Commissioner of Taxation based on the previous year) to the company’s turnover for the quarter.
-Instalments are generally payable on the 21st day after the end of the quarter.
+Companies generally pay monthly or quarterly instalments toward their eventual tax liability.
+This is calculated by applying the instalment rate (given by the Commissioner of Taxation based on the previous year) to the company’s turnover for the month or quarter.
+Instalments are generally payable on the 21st day after the end of the month or quarter.
 Certain small companies may elect to pay a single annual instalment.

 The dividend imputation system allows Australian resident taxpayers a credit for company tax already paid by Australian resident companies on the proﬁts out of which dividends are distributed.
 While dividends to Australian resident individuals are assessable, residents are generally allowed a credit for company tax paid which attaches to the dividend.
 Dividends to which tax credits are attached are called franked dividends.
 Dividends may be franked, partly franked or unfranked.